oauth-wg/oauth-v2-1/draft-parecki-oauth-v2-1.md

 Such credentials are either issued by the authorization server or registered by the developer of the client with the authorization server.

-OAuth 2.1 defines two client types:
+OAuth 2.1 defines three client types:

 "confidential":
 : Clients that have credentials and their identity has been confirmed by the AS are designated as "confidential clients"

-"need_a_name_for_this_type": \[Dick: "credentialed" client ???]
+"credentialed":
-: Clients that have credentials and their identity has been not been confirmed by the AS are designated as "need_a_name_for_this_type clients"
+: Clients that have credentials and their identity has been not been confirmed by the AS are designated as "credentialed clients"

 "public":
 : Clients without credentials are called "public clients"

-Confidential clients MUST take precautions to prevent leakage and abuse of their credentials.
+Any clients with credentials MUST take precautions to prevent leakage and abuse of their credentials.

-Authorization servers SHOULD consider the level of confidence in a client’s identity when deciding whether they allow such a client access to more critical functions, such as the client credentials grant type.
+Authorization servers SHOULD consider the level of confidence in a client’s identity when deciding whether they allow such a client access to more critical functions, such as the Client Credentials grant type.

-A client may be implemented as a distributed set of components, each with a different client type and security context (e.g., a distributed client with both a confidential server-based component and a public browser-based component).
-If the authorization server does not provide support for such clients or does not provide guidance with regard to their registration, the client SHOULD register each component as a separate client.

-\[Dick: this is confusing.
-Are there two different clients, or is it a web app for a server?
-One could read it as the latter.
-Change to browser-based application to fit in with definitions below]
+A single `client_id` MUST NOT be treated as more than one type of client.

-This specification has been designed around the following client
+This specification has been designed around the following client profiles:
-profiles:

 "web application":
 : A web application is a confidential client running on a web